memgraph/docs/lab/getting-started.md

 ## Quick start

-If you would like to query a running Memgraph database instance using **Memgraph Lab** be sure to:
+If you would like to query a running Memgraph database instance using **Memgraph Lab**, be sure to:

 ### 1. Install Memgraph Lab

 Install Memgraph Lab on the operating system of your choice - [Windows](/installation/windows.md), [macOS](/installation/macos.md) or